Userspace I/O (UIO)

 When a UIO-managed device generates an interrupt, the UIO interrupt handler will ask Linux to disable interrupts from this device.
 That is all the interrupt handler does.

 From user space, to check if an interrupt occurred for a device, you should perform a read() on the UIO device file.
 This will block until an interrupt is detected.
 For example, if you want to wait for the AXI Interrupt Controller, user_intc, to generate an interrupt, read from its UIO device file.
-Then in user code you can call your own interrupt handler.
-This user space interrupt handler can then do any “handling of the interrupt”, before notifying the UIO to re-enable the interrupt line in the operating system.
+If you don’t want to block, you can use the poll() system call to check if there is data to read from the UIO device file.

 In order to enable and to re-enable interrupts, it is necessary to use the write() function to write a ‘1’ to the UIO device file.
 Note that this information is available via the uio_pdrv_genirq page that is referenced above, but it may be difficult to find.
 Here’s the relevant quote from that page: “After doing its work, userspace can reenable the interrupt by writing 0x00000001 to the UIO device file.”